 Kratom Veins and Strains

 All kratom can be separated out into four main categories, based on the color of the kratom veins in the leaves when they were harvested.
-These colors are white, green, red, and—more rare—yellow or gold vein kratom.
+These colors are white, green, red, and—rarer—yellow or gold vein kratom.
 We have gone into the way these colors differentiate elsewhere if you are interested in learning further.

 In short, white vein kratom is found when the leaves are harvested early on in their lives.
 Red vein kratom is found when kratom leaves mature fully.
 Green vein kratom occurs when the leaves are harvested mid-way through their life cycle.
 Finally, yellow vein kratom may not occur naturally in kratom leaves’ lives at all.
 Some experts within the kratom community believe that yellow vein kratom can only be achieved by blending the other veins.